flyfirstmars/spring-ai-workshop/docs/session-02.md

 ### 2.4 Orchestrator–Workers

 An orchestrator LLM decides which subtasks are needed, delegates to worker prompts, and synthesises their outputs.
-Unlike parallelisation, subtasks are not predetermined—they emerge from analysis of the specific request.
+Unlike parallelisation, subtasks are not predetermined.
+They emerge from analysis of the specific request.

 ### 2.5 Evaluator–Optimizer Loop